 Hreflang tags and sitemaps are set up automatically for every domain.
-These elements enable search engines to return search results with domains that are specific to the buyer's region or country.
+These elements enable search engines to return search results with domains that are specific to the buyer's country or region.
 Submit a sitemap for every international domain that you set up.

-No, Shopify does not direct customers automatically to their country-specific domain based on their IP address because this can cause SEO issues.
+No, Shopify does not direct customers automatically to their country-specific or region-specific domain based on their IP address because this can cause SEO issues.
 Refer to Google’s recommendation for more information.

 Can my customers switch between languages and currencies if the default is not their preference?

 Yes.
 To provide your customers with the ability to switch between languages and currencies, you need to add language and currency selectors to your theme.
 Your theme might have a built-in currency and language selector.
 If you use Shopify’s Geolocation app, then you can add selectors and IP address-based recommendations for your customers.